-The source datasets for the time use match for the LIMTIP estimates for Mexico are the 2008 ENIGH and the 2009 ENUT.
+The source data sets for the time use match for the LIMTIP estimates for Mexico are the 2008 ENIGH and the 2009 ENUT.
 We use individual records from the 2008 ENIGH file, excluding those living in group quarters or in the Armed Forces.
-The ENIGH has a number of missing values, which we replaced by the method of multiple imputation with hot-decking.11 This results in five replicates for each original record, for a total of 594,635, representing 106,866,209 individuals in Mexico.
+The ENIGH has a number of missing values, which we replaced by the method of multiple imputation with hot-decking.10 This results in five replicates for each original record, for a total of 594,635, representing 106,866,209 individuals in Mexico.
 Since the time use data in the ENUT covers individuals aged 12 years of age and older, we discard younger individuals from the ENIGH file.
 This leaves 454,910 records, which represents 81,941,246 individuals when weighted.
-The ENUT file, from a nationally representative sample survey, contains records for all individuals, but time use data only for those 12 years of age and older, like Chile but unlike Argentina.
-The entire dataset contains 57,918 individual records, representing 109,047,562 individuals.
-Missing values in the
+The ENUT file, from a nationally representative sample survey, contains records for all individuals, but time use data only for those twelve years of age and older, like Chile but unlike Argentina.
+The entire data set contains 57,918 individual records, representing 109,047,562 individuals.
+Missing values in the base data set were multiply imputed, resulting in five replicates for each individual record.11 This produces 289,590 records.
+Once those individuals aged 11 or less are dropped, 222,524 records remain, representing 84,679,672 individuals.

-10 For the sake of clarity of the plot, only the number of children and number of adults are used.
+9 For the sake of clarity of the plot, only the number of children and number of adults is used.

-11 The variables with missing values at the household level were indicators for homeownership, availability of water, type of fuel, number of rooms in the house, type of sewage removal, electricity, type of garbage removal, laundry, sink, water tank, gas tank, and heater.
+10 The variables with missing values at the household level were indicators for homeownership, availability of water, type of fuel, number of rooms in the house, type of sewage removal, electricity, type of garbage removal, laundry, sink, water tank, gas tank, and heater.
 4,815 of 29,468 household records had one or more missing values.
 The variables with missing values at the individual level were occupation and usual hours of work.
 579 of 118,927 individual records had one or more missing values.